 Services

-Discover the right scan for you
+Find the right scan for you

-If you're unsure about which body part to select during booking, or concerned about choosing the wrong one, don't worry.
+NOTE: If you're unsure about which body part to select during booking, or concerned about choosing the wrong one, don't worry.
 Our technologist will always ask you about the specific area of concern before the scan.
 Based on your feedback, they'll tweak or change the scan, making sure you get the imaging you need.

 Brain MRI